Five whys: Historical precursors

+There is also a historical link to the Confucian tradition.
+The Doctrine of the Mean contains a principle of persistent enquiry: when one asks a question but does not yet understand, one should not abandon the inquiry.
+The same principle is applied to learning, reflection, discrimination and action.
+In the twelfth century, Zhu Xi made the Neo-Confucian idea of ‘’窮理’’ (“exhausting” or fully investigating the underlying principle of a matter) central to his epistemology.
+His interpretation of the Great Learning emphasised building on existing knowledge and investigating further until the underlying principle had been fully explored.
+This intellectual tradition became highly influential in Japan.
+Ninomiya Sontoku, founder of the practical Hōtoku philosophy and movement, acquired works transmitting Zhu Xi’s interpretations of the Confucian classics and himself used the language of “investigating the underlying principle”.
+He developed practical economic and social reform methods based on close observation, stepwise analysis, measurement and improvement.
+The Hōtoku tradition subsequently spread to the region and family environment in which Sakichi Toyoda grew up.
+His father, Ikichi Toyoda, was an active adherent of Hōtoku.
+Finally, Taiichi Ohno is recorded as explicitly linking the Five Whys to Sakichi Toyoda’s investigative attitude of persistently observing a real process until its underlying mechanism became clear.

+Development and applications

 The modern technique was originally developed by Sakichi Toyoda and was used within the Toyota Motor Corporation during the evolution of its manufacturing methodologies.
 It is a major component of problem-solving training, delivered as part of the induction into the Toyota Production System.
 The architect of the Toyota Production System, Taiichi Ohno, described the five whys method as "the basis of Toyota's scientific approach by repeating why five times the nature of the problem as well as its solution becomes clear."

 The tool has seen use beyond Toyota, and is now used within Kaizen, lean manufacturing, lean construction and Six Sigma.
 The five whys were initially developed to understand why new product features or manufacturing techniques were needed, and was not developed for root cause analysis.

 In other companies, it appears in other forms.
 Under Ricardo Semler, Semco practices "three whys" and broadens the practice to cover goal setting and decision-making.